ig3/srf/README.md

 The time windows is config.percentCorrectWindow.
 Only reviews within this window are considered.

-The interval window is config.matureThreshold to config.maxInterval (exclusive).
+The interval window is config.stage2MaxInterval to config.stage3MaxInterval (exclusive).
 This excludes reviews of new cards and cards at maximum interval.
 The excluded cards are not the target of review difficulty control.